point85/caliper/README.md

  * `/src/test/java` - JUnit test java source files

 ## JSR 363
 JSR 363 "proposes to establish safe and useful methods for modeling physical quantities" (https://java.net/downloads/unitsofmeasurement/JSR363Specification_EDR.pdf).
 Caliper shares many of the underlying aspects of JSR 363.
-In particular,:
+In particular:
 * UnitOfMeasure class is similar to Unit interface
 * Quantity class is similar to Quantity interface
 * UnitType enum is similar to Dimension interface